pythonanywhere/help_pages/articles/HTTPSSetup.md

 and Firefox will just say "Your connection is not secure".

-You do not need to do this for a non-custom domain (that is, one at *yourusername*`.pythonanywhere.com`) because we supply an certificate for all websites that are subdomains of `pythonanywhere.com` -- so they handle HTTPS by default.
+You do not need to do this for a non-custom domain (that is, one at *yourusername*`.pythonanywhere.com`) because we supply an certificate so that they handle HTTPS by default.

 But once you've created a website on custom domain, we need to get a certificate for you, and for this we need to prove that the PythonAnywhere is the host for